Basic retirement of a civil servant: what difference between full and maximum rates?

 • Either consult an estimate generated automatically from the information known to your pension funds (quick estimate)

-• Either make a personalized estimate by changing your starting age, adding missing periods and future changes (children, new status, expatriation, progressive retirement, job-retirement accumulation, etc.).
+• Either make a personalized estimate by changing your starting age, adding missing periods and future changes (children, new status, expatriation, gradual retirement, job-retirement accumulation, etc.).

 The results indicate, for each starting age, the number of quarters and the possible monthly retirement amount.